sven-hash/docs/docs/developers/develop-with-nym/overview.md

 - they send encrypted surb-acks for potentially offline recipients, to ensure reliable message delivery
 - they offer a stable addressing location for apps, although the IP may change frequently

-### A note on Nym addresses

-When the app is initalised, it generates and stores its own public/private keypair locally.
-When the app starts, it automatically connects to the Nym network and finds out what Nym infrastructure exists.
-It then chooses and connects to a Nym gateway node via websocket.

-All apps in the Nym network therefore have an address, in the format `user-identity-key.user-encryption-key@gateway-identity-key`.
-Clients print out their address at startup.

-Our app knows its own address, because it knows its own public key and the address of its gateway.

 ### Sending messages to ourself